Screech owl demonstration and Salato

 A Quality Home for Quail

-Learn about the small game bird nicknamed “fire bird” and how their habitat lead to that name.
-After, put your knowledge to the test and see if you can accurately solve the crossword puzzle.
+Learn about the small game bird nicknamed "fire bird" and how their habitat led to that name.
+Afterward, put your knowledge to the test and see if you can accurately solve the crossword puzzle.

 Related Salato Exhibit: The Bluegrass Prairie